- Custom packaging is an excellent way to stand out amongst other eCommerce merchant competitors

 Millbee’s beeswax food wraps offer a great sustainable alternative to plastic.
 To stay in line with their brand’s promise, the food wraps are shipped in recyclable cardboard envelopes that are also composed of recycled materials.

 Ahmed Lahlou is an aspiring VC.
-An entrepreneur at heart, he is a growth marketing consultant for a number of international firms, a marketing and sales copywriter and SEO expert, and the manager partner of a free e-learning platform serving millions of African students every year called Kezakoo.
+An entrepreneur at heart, he is a growth marketing consultant for a number of international firms, a marketing and sales copywriter and SEO expert, and the managing partner of a free e-learning platform serving millions of African students every year called Kezakoo.
 His purpose in life is helping people, companies and himself become the best versions of themselves.
-He works regularly with Packhelp, a company which helps eCommerce companies create custom packaging solutions.
+He works regularly with Packhelp, a company that helps eCommerce companies create custom packaging solutions.